 The kids settle into the bunker and make preparations to rescue Phil and the other children from Grace Fields.
 However, the demons haven’t given up on them just yet, especially not with a couple of perfect scores in there.

 The Promised Neverland (Episode 16) – Daiyonwa

 The payphone played a recording from William Minerva, revealing that he is no more, having been branded a traitor to the farms.
 He tells them that they can live on in the shelter forever, or try to return to the human world.
 Of course, they plan on heading the human world, but not before they’ve rescued the others from the farm.

-As the children settled in for another night in the bunker, there’s a loud explosion and one of the doors is blown off.
+As the children settle in for another night in the bunker, there’s a loud explosion and one of the doors is blown off.
 Several humans with night gear enter the shelter and attempt to round up the children.
-They escape through the secret passageway and make a run for the forest, however, the humans beat them to it and round up the children.
+They escape through the secret passageway and make a run for the forest, however, the other humans beat them to it and round up the children.
 But then, a giant demon emerges from the forest and eats their attackers.
 They manage to escape for now.

 What did you think?

 Well, once again, the cliffhanger ended up being nothing.
 Are we just not going to mention the disturbing scene in one of the bedrooms?
 Surely, we’d want to know a little more about how or why that happened.
 I still think the bunker is part of the process and when they entered the word ‘future’ into the pen, it activated an alarm that told them to harvest them now as they were unlikely to stay in the bunker for long.

 The other humans was an interesting development, but then they also appeared to be incredibly stupid.
 Surely, they would be aware of the forest and the demons lurking within.
 Anyhow, this episode ended up being a bit of a disappointment.
 It felt a little rushed and disjointed.
 There have been some good moments, but so far, this season is nowhere near as good as the first.